A site in Northern Colorado continues to yield impressive quantities of well-preserved artifacts ranging in age from 600 to 10,000 years.

 Photo courtesy of Bob Brunswig

 Tutt Library has a good collection of art books located in the Art Reading Room on the 2nd floor, near Special Collections.
-Books in this area have a call number starting with N. Books falling under the subjects of archaeology, photography, technology, etc. may be located elsewhere - be sure to check Tiger for call number and location.
+Books in this area have a call number starting with N. Books falling under the subjects of archaeology, photography, technology, etc. may be located elsewhere - be sure to check the library catalog for call number and location.

 Books can be scanned on any printer/copy machine that has a flatbed scanner, or you can try taking a photo with a digital camera or smartphone.